Tony Thompson (drummer)

 Anthony Theodore Thompson (November 15, 1954 – November 12, 2003) was an American session drummer best known as the drummer of the Power Station and a member of Chic.

 Early life and education

 Thompson was raised in the middle-class community of Springfield Gardens, in Queens, New York, New York.
 His mother was Trinidadian and father was of Antiguan descent.

+He was influenced to pick up the drums by rock musicians, and was influenced early on by Ringo Starr, Mitch Mitchell, Ginger Baker, and John Bonham, later being influenced by Steve Gadd and Billy Cobham.